 5. Altai Mountains in Mongolia.

-The Altai Mountains in Mongolia give guests looking for experience and regular brilliance a shocking and momentous goal.
+The Altai Mountains in Mongolia give guests looking for experience and regular brilliance a stunning destination.

 This grand mountain range in western Mongolia is dotted with snow-capped lakes, shining lakes, rich woodlands, and an assortment of wildlife, making it a heaven for nature lovers and outdoor enthusiasts.

-Trekking, horseback riding, camping, and watching feathered animals are all energising exercises available to tourists inside the Altai Mountains.
+Hiking, horseback riding, tenting, and watching feathered animals are all energising sporting events available to tourists within the Altai Mountains, one of the most beautiful places in Mongolia.

 6. Ulaanbaatar in Mongolia.